sopac/pacsafe-doc/training/tonga/concepts.rst

 .. image:: /images/10000201000004270000021EB2807F8F2C80E98E.png

-An Impact Function (often abbreviated to IF) is software code in PacSAFE that implements a particular algorithm to determine the impact of a hazard on the selected exposure.
+An Impact Function (often abbreviated to IF) is software code in |project_name| that implements a particular algorithm to determine the impact of a hazard on the selected exposure.
 Running an impact function is done when you have prepared all your input data, defined your analysis extent and wish to now see the impact outputs.

-Again, we should emphasise here that Impact Functions do not model hazards - they model the effects of one or more hazard events on an exposure layer.
-PacSAFE groups its impact functions according to the kind of hazard they work on:
+Again, we should emphasise here that Impact Functions do not model hazards - they model the effects of one or more hazard events on an exposure layer. |project_name| groups its impact functions according to the kind of hazard they work on:

-*Supported data types for each hazard type in InaSAFE:*
+*Supported data types for each hazard type in |project_name|:*

 .. image:: /images/icon_earthquake.png
    :align: left